artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 .. _csv-validation-utf81:

-ERROR - This file includes a unicode BOM, but it is not UTF-8
+ERROR - This file includes a Unicode BOM, but it is not UTF-8
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A `byte order mark`_ (BOM) is a hidden sequence of bytes at the start of a